With summer weather still holding on, there’s a good chance you could be enjoying Dayton’s bike trail system or maybe trying out e-scooters.

-Before you head out the door, you can take steps to reduce your risk of injury.
+Before you head out the door, you can reduce your risk of injury.
 Follow these tips to stay out of harm’s way and avoid having an emergency:

 Wear a properly fitted helmet